software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > A common architecture for a Java application is that controllers use services and services use repositories.
 This architecture is referred to as the [Three-tier architecture](https://www.ibm.com/topics/three-tier-architecture).

-These code snippets are from the [authentication-example](https://github.com/software-development-project-1/authentication-example) project.
+These code snippets are from the [authentication example](https://github.com/software-development-project-1/authentication-example) project.
 We'll have a closer look at it soon.

 {: .important-title }